 If you were withdrawn for reasons that were not medical in nature, please discuss with the Withdrawal Advisor what type of supporting documentation might be needed.

 All documentation must be faxed to 704-687-1969 OR mailed to: Withdrawal Advisor, King 118, 9201 University City Blvd., Charlotte, NC 28223.
 NO EXCEPTIONS: documentation must come directly from the medical provider.
-Our office WILL NOT accept documentation that is hand delivered by the student/family member/friend.
+Our office WILL NOT accept documentation that is submitted by the student/family member/friend.

 Step 3 - Submission Deadlines